 Professor Clare Elwell

 Professor Clare Elwell is the Academic President of LIYSF.
-Professor Elwell is an LIYSF Alumni and is now a Professor of Medical Physics in the Department of Medical Physics and Biomedical Engineering at University College London (UCL).
+She is Vice-Dean for Impact and Professor of Medical Physics in the Department of Medical Physics and Biomedical Engineering at University College London (UCL) and is also a former participant at LIYSF.

 Clare studied Maths, Physics and Chemistry at A’ Level and initially thought about a career in medicine.
 In 1984, during her A level studies, she obtained sponsorship from BP to attend LIYSF.
 During a lecture about Medical Physics she learnt for the first time how integral physics and engineering are to many areas of medicine.
 This lecture at LIYSF was her “light-bulb” moment and inspired her to pursue a degree and subsequently a career in Medical Physics.